 - Admit when you’re wrong

 Because actions like biting, mounting, and body-slamming can easily be misinterpreted, your dog will signal in advance with a bow that what’s to follow will be playful and non-threatening.
-If a dog violates this “rule of bowing,” fairness breaks down, and so does play, according to the authors.
+According to the authors, if a dog violates this “rule of bowing,” fairness breaks down, and so does play.
 Beckoff adds that his work on coyotes living in Wyoming’s Grand Teton National Park shows that coyotes who don’t play reasonably often leave their pack because they don’t form strong social bonds.
 Such loners suffer higher mortality rates than those who remain with others.
 At the very least, he says, “cheaters have a harder time finding play partners.”

 From Play to Morality

-Beckoff and Pierce claim it’s just a step from play to morality, with studies on children showing similar development of fairness.
+Beckoff and Pierce claim it’s just a step from play to morality, with studies on children showing similar fairness development.
 Like dogs, kids devise rules or follow pre-existing ones that allow for a certain degree of justice.
-Renowned primatologist Jane Goodall says, “As a child, I learned that behaving fairly during play with others was a very important social rule.
+Renowned primatologist Jane Goodall says, “As a child, I learned that behaving fairly during play with others was a significant social rule.
 As a mother, I learned that treating my child fairly was key in building his trust and cooperation.”

 No one is perfect, but fair players usually apologize.
 Dogs do this, too, according to the researchers.
 For example, a bow might communicate something like, “Sorry I bit you so hard — I didn’t mean it, so let’s continue playing.”

 Both Beckoff and Pierce say it’s not fruitful to ask if members of one species are more moral than members of another because “animals do what they need to do to be card-carrying members of their species.”
 But morality appears to vary among individuals.
 For example, some people display more empathy than others.
 Some dogs are less aggressive.
 These differences are likely due to genetics, environmental influences, and daily life experiences.